-Miscarriage is the most common type of pregnancy loss, according to the American College of Obstetricians and Gynecologists (ACOG).
+A pregnancy that ends on its own within the first 20 weeks of gestation is called a miscarriage.
+It is the most common type of pregnancy loss.
 Studies reveal that anywhere from 10-25% of all clinically recognized pregnancies will end in miscarriage.
 Chemical pregnancies may account for 50-75% of all miscarriages.
 This occurs when a pregnancy is lost shortly after implantation, resulting in bleeding that occurs around the time of her expected period.
 The woman may not realize that she conceived when she experiences a chemical pregnancy.

 - Mild to severe back pain (often worse than normal menstrual cramps)